-The following questions and answers provide an introduction to procurement laws that apply to local officials in Texas.
-Although the Local Government Affairs section of the Office of the Attorney General is available to answer general questions about this article from public officials, public officials should consult with their legal counsel regarding the application of the law to the facts of each particular situation.
+The following questions and answers provide an introduction to procurement laws that apply to city officials in Texas.
+It is meant as a guide only, and city officials should consult with their legal counsel regarding the application of the law to the facts of each particular situation.